mrchrisneal/foundprint/README.md

 ## Embedding in Your Site

-FOUNDprint is designed to be embedded in a blog post or any HTML page.
+FOUNDprint is designed to be embedded in any HTML page.
 Files are served via the jsDelivr CDN.

 ### Recommended: Pinned Version with SRI